-Here are four common myths keeping New Zealanders from addressing their life insurance needs:
+Here are four common myths keeping New Zealanders from taking care of their life insurance needs:

-- I’m single and have no children, so I don’t need coverage.
+1. I’m single and have no children, so I don’t need cover.

-If you’re part of a dual income household, then coverage for yourself and your partner could be important, especially if you rely on both incomes to meet your ﬁnancial obligations.
-However, covering the loss of a stay-at-home partner may also make sense.
-Consider all the ‘services’ a homemaker provides: childcare, shopping, cooking, housekeeping, transportation… Hiring someone to cover even half of these tasks would be expensive!
-An insurance policy can help cover the cost of hired help, especially when it comes to childcare and other high cost services.
+Covering a stay-at-home parent may also make sense to a family.
+There are all the ‘services’ a homemaker provides to think about: childcare, shopping, cooking, housekeeping, transportation… Hiring someone to cover even half of these tasks would be expensive!
+An insurance policy could help cover the cost of hired help, especially when it comes to childcare.